inductiva/inductiva/docs/simulators/Reef3D.md

 Running this script end-to-end should take about 25 minutes, distributed in the following way:

-* about 2 minutes of preparation, including starting the executer VM.
+* about 2 minutes in the preparation stage, including starting the executer VM.
 * about 11 minutes of compute time (you can change this by choosing other VMs or changing the settings of this one.)
-* 4 minutes to make the output available for download, which involves zipping it and moving it from the executer machine to your personal bucket on Inductiva so you can access it at any time.
+* 4 minutes to make the output available for download.
+This involves zipping all the data geneeated in executer VM and the move it to your personal storage space on Inductiva platform, so you can access it at any time.
-* about 7 minutes to download the 3.3GB of zipped data, but this time depends on the speed of your network.
+* about 7 minutes to download the 3.3GB of zipped data.
+This time depends on the speed of your network.
 This is an optional step.
 You don't need to download the output data at this point.
 * about 3 minutes to unzip the data locally (about 15GB of data when unzipped).
-This is an optional step that also depends on how fast your local machine is.
+This is another optional step that depends on how fast your local machine is.
 * 1 minute to turn off the executor VM.
-This step is optional but advisable.
+This step is optional but advisable, since you do not want to be spending money on a machine that is sitting idle.

 This is what you are supposed to see: